dnsimple/dnsimple-support/content/articles/new-plans-for-gold.markdown

 If you manage a personal portfolio of domains, you may be able to save money by switching to the Personal plan.
 The Personal plan is $5 per month for up to 5 domains and $0.50 per domain per month thereafter.
 If you have 11 domains, you could save $8 off your monthly bill by switching to the Personal plan.
 If you have 20 domains, you could save $0.50 each month.

-Professional and Business plans come with added benefits that help improve domain and DNS management for business customers.
+Professional and Business plans come with added benefits tailored to business customers.
 For example, the Team feature allows you to add team members to an account so they can control and manage all aspects of that account.
 You can also protect yourself with our SLA on the Professional and Business plans.

 As an added bonus, if you switch to a yearly plan, we'll give you two months free.